17 May 2021

 Treat everyone as an individual

-Everyone’s experience of dementia is unique and in order to support an individual, we need to understand how their own dementia affects them and those they come into contact with.
+Everyone’s experience of dementia is unique.
+And in order to support an individual, we need to understand how their own dementia affects them and those they come into contact with.

 Reducing risk and living with dementia